Barry0121/graph-neural-net-benchmark/README.md

 2. `--hidden_size`: change the first layer hidden layer size.
 3. `--encode_size`: change the encoding size/final hidden layer size.
 4. `--train`/`--validation`/`--test`: specify number of training sample per classes, validation size, and testing data size.

+## Note on installing `pytorch_geometric`
+* Normally, the command: `conda install -c pyg pyg` will work on MacOS, Windows, and any Linux distro with anaconda/miniconda installed.
+* There are two known cases where this wouldn't work:
+1. If the pytorch isn't installed, or the installed version in the environment is <1.12.x, y9ou might need to look into alternative installation method (ex: building from source, use pip, etc).
+2. The newest MacOS Ventura (v13.0.1) has installation issue, due to the lack of support for M1 Macbooks (pytorch scatter doesn't support 'mps' device yet).
+One way to get around this issue is to follow this post: https://github.com/rusty1s/pytorch_scatter/issues/241.